inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 Neural networks break up any set of training data into a smaller, simpler model that is made of features.
 In our rainbow example, all our features were colors.
 Then a network can learn how to combine those features and create thresholds/boundaries that can separate and classify any kind of data.
 Realistically, data is often a lot more complex than rainbow color data, but neural networks just layer separation on top of separation layer to create more complex boundaries and group all kinds of data.

-If you understand that a model is made of visual features found in training data and that a neural network combines these features, using a series of thresholds to identify any new data, **then you understand how neural networks work!**
+If you understand that a model is made of visual features found in training data and that a neural network combines these features, using a series of thresholds, to identify any new data, **then you understand how neural networks work!**